pivlab/onboarding/onboarding.md

 **Calendars:** There are two Google Calendars for the lab:
 Pividori Lab Core Events ([webview](https://calendar.google.com/calendar/embed?src=be3553e88514a18468640134b8490c8935feaf39ad4b2b19552eac97f490179c%40group.calendar.google.com&ctz=America%2FDenver), Calendar ID `be3553e88514a18468640134b8490c8935feaf39ad4b2b19552eac97f490179c@group.calendar.google.com`) and Pividori Lab Attendance ([webview](https://calendar.google.com/calendar/embed?src=6a24540f05369a0396d08101e16d7bc040e73f479f45ce6b710999d826e49e7d%40group.calendar.google.com&ctz=America%2FDenver), Calendar ID `6a24540f05369a0396d08101e16d7bc040e73f479f45ce6b710999d826e49e7d@group.calendar.google.com`).
-The Attendance calendar is for noting individual availability (i.e. whether you'll be out of office).
+The Attendance calendar is for noting individual availability (i.e. whether you'll be out of the office).
 It should be used, for example, to note vacations, conference travel, and other workday conflicts.
 All other events should go in the Core Events calendar.
-In general, this calendar is for events that could possibly involve 3 or more lab members.
+In general, this calendar is for events that could possibly involve three or more lab members.
 Mandatory events such as lab meetings, scrums, and group deadlines go on Core Events.

 **Accounts:** Lab members are expected to have accounts for the following and be members of the specified (organizations) if applicable: